-Probate Definition: In England and Wales, Probate is the word normally used to describe the legal and financial processes involved in dealing with the property, money and possessions (called the assets) of a person who has died.
+Probate Definition: In England and Wales, Probate is the word normally used to describe the legal and financial processes involved in dealing with the property, money and possessions (called the assets or estate) of a person who has died.

 Before the next of kin or Executor named in the Will can claim, transfer, sell or distribute any of the deceased's assets, they may have to apply for Probate.
 If you own property or land you will almost certainly need Probate.

 When Probate has been granted the next of kin or Executor can start to deal with the deceased person’s assets in accordance with their Will.
 If the deceased died without a Will, the law will determine who should receive the deceased's assets which is why a Will is so important.

 Why should you pre-pay your Probate fees?
 Planning for the future with a Pre-Paid Probate Plan ensures the rising cost of dying will be frozen at todays prices.
 In a similar way to our Pre-Paid Funeral Plans, the funds are securely held in Trust so you can be assured the plan will provide the service in full when its needed.
 Many Solicitors charge by the hour or a significant percentage of the total value of the estate but regardless of the cost to administer your estate we will guarantee your beneficiaries will have nothing more to pay in respect of legal fees.
 Inheritance tax and other debts are payable by the estate but we will ensure these are paid on your behalf.
 If you are aware of the need to pay inheritance tax we will advise you the best possible way to reduce or eliminate it altogether as part of our estate planning and Will Writing service.